Asana/asana-api-meta/README.md

 ### Helpers

 Rather than pour a bunch of logic into the template, it's better style to put them into helpers.

-Currently there is only a single `helpers` file, but we should break this into a set of language-specific files (that might each call some useful common helpers where appropriate).
+Currently, there is only a single `helpers` file, but we should break this into a set of language-specific files (that might each call some useful common helpers where appropriate).

 Examples of places where extracting helpers is useful are `paramsForAction` or `wrapComment`.